vmware-tanzu/community-edition/docs/README.md

 * macOS: `brew install hugo`
 * Windows: `choco install hugo-extended -confirm`

-Once installed, you may run the following to access a rendered view of the
+Once installed, you may run the following from the `site` directory to access a rendered view of the documentation:
-documentation:

 ```bash
 hugo server --disableFastRender